trussworks/affinity-groups-slackbot/README.md

 You can run the tests from project root with command `pipenv run pytest`.

+### deploying code to production

+For Truss's instance of this bot, we have configured this to happen automatically on new commits to the `master` branch -- if and only if CI is passing.

+If you're forking this code as part of installing this app to your Slack workspace, you can ignore the above.

+If you plan to install this app unchanged, feel free to wire your Heroku backend the same way.

 ## prod installation instructions

 To stand up an instance of this slackbot for your own workspace, you'll also need: